mloberg/mloberg.github.com/site/_posts/2011-11-18-tea-fueled-does.md

 #### Getting TFD

 TFD must have you at least a little interested, you're still reading.
 The next step is to get a copy of TFD and start playing with it.
 Getting TFD is really easy.
 It's hosted on [GitHub](https://github.com/mloberg/Tea-Fueled-Does), so you can download it there.
-Or, even better, you can use Tea, TFD's command line interface, just by running the below command in a command line.

-{% highlight bash %}
-curl get.teafueleddoes.com/tea | sh
-{% endhighlight %}

-Then to create a new TFD project.

-{% highlight bash %}
-tea create project_name # replace project_name with the folder to save TFD to
-{% endhighlight %}

-You'll need Git for this command, but it's worth the (minimal) effort to install it.
-This command will also run [tea init](http://teafueleddoes.com/docs/tea/index.html#init), which will ask you for some config options, set up your database, and other goodies.

-Once you have TFD installed, I recommend reading through the [docs](http://teafueleddoes.com/) to get a better idea of how TFD works.
-I will also be posting a demo installation of TFD with source code examples, posts on TFD, and possibly some screencasts.
-You can follow me on Twitter ([@mloberg](http://twitter.com/mloberg)) for more TFD updates (and my other work and ramblings).

 #### Getting Involved